-The Lux type is the default type in the Lux Oscillator, and it aims to return various actionable information to the trader, including adaptive trend estimation, automatic and real time divergences detection, as well as institutional activity estimation.
+The Advanced oscillator type aims to return various actionable information to the trader, including adaptive trend estimation, automatic and real-time divergences detection, as well as institutional activity estimation.

-Each element of this oscillator is in a scale going from 0 to 100, and is described in the sections below.
+Each element of this oscillator is on a scale going from 0 to 100, and is described in the sections below.